-Kylie Jenner Realizing ‘Fans Don’t Care As Much About Her,’Reality Show To Be Cancelled After Only One Season?
+Kylie Jenner Realizing ‘Fans Don’t Care As Much About Her,’ Reality Show To Be Cancelled After One Season?

 “Her friends are just telling her the truth.
 She should stick to what she is good at, and that is selling makeup!”
 Sorry, Kylie…,” the insider states.

-[Featured Image By Theo Wargo /Getty Images]
+[Featured Image By Theo Wargo/Getty Images]